nathan-cordner/size-correlation-clustering/README.md

 Data Format:
 * Data files are stored in Data/[name of data set]/graph.txt
+  * Small data sets (allsports, captchas, cora200, gym, landmarks) are provided
-  * All data sets are either publicly available or provided here
+  * Large data sets (amazon, dblp, livejournal, orkut, youtube) are publicly available at snap.stanford.edu/data/#communities
-  * We provide data set samples to show the format for the various experiments
 * Delimiter is hard-coded in driver files
 * For Correlation Clustering:
   * The first line of the file must contain the total number of nodes (anything that follows it on the line will be ignored)
   * Rest of file lists positive edges as [node1] [node2]
+* Bounds used for non-uniform cluster sizes are also provided in Data/[name of data set]/[name of data set]_bounds[example number].txt
+  * Format: one bound per line, with each line corresponding to a node in the graph

 To Compile: javac *.java
 To Run: java [DriverName] [data set folder name]